Gusabary/SAIL/Notes/English.md

 + Could you please repeat your question?
 I didn't hear it clearly.
 + Sorry, can you say it again?
 + that's it 就是这样
++ That's all I know.
++ That's all that came to my mind.

 ## Some questions that may be asked